pillai-976/Data-Preprocessing/README.md

+This notebook explains the different data pre-processing techniques necessary in the initial phase of data engineering.
 The dataset contains a large number of NULL values that must be dealt with before any analysis can be performed.
-The first step in data analysis is to clean the data.
+The first step is to clean the data.
 The missing/NULL values in the dataset are handled using the pandas library's functions.
 Further encoding is done to handle different types of categorical attributes followed by detection and removal of outliers.<br>
 [Dataset](https://www.kaggle.com/anthonypino/melbourne-housing-market?select=Melbourne_housing_FULL.csv) <br>
 ### Attributes
 1. Suburb: Suburb